OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ```

 We evaluate the method's receiver, the two arguments we want to call it with, and then we dispatch it.
 Simple enough.
-But we need to consider than any `evaluate` call can trigger GC: if evaluating `arg1` or `arg2` triggered a collection, then the `receiver` pointer is now wrong: it was in a local variable on the Rust stack, which scanning cannot detect.
+But we need to consider than any `evaluate` call can trigger GC: if evaluating `arg1` or `arg2` triggered a collection, then the `receiver` pointer is now wrong: it was in a local variable on the Rust stack, which scanning cannot find.

-The current fix is pretty ugly, as well as slightly slower: we keep a big `Vec<Value>` stack, and all variables we work with are pushed onto it, instead of being isolated in local variables.
+The current fix is pretty ugly, as well as slightly slower: we keep a big `Vec<Value>` stack, and all variables we work with are pushed onto it, instead of being stranded as local variables.
 Then GC just checks/updates everything in that big self-made stack.

 <!-- LLVM does seem to be able to [find GC roots on the stack](https://llvm.org/docs/GarbageCollection.html#gcroot), so Rust could theoretically support it.  -->